-My 12-week transformation.
-Over the past 12 weeks I set myself a challenge to see how lean I could possibly get!
-In that time, I managed to lose a whopping 33 pounds, a shocking amount of body fat and learnt a lot about both my body and the human body in general.
-Here is what I experienced and what I will be taking away from the process.
+12 weeks ago, I set myself a challenge to see how lean I could possibly get by following a FORM 12 Week Body Transformation program.
+In that time, I managed to lose a whopping 33 pounds, a shocking amount of body fat and learn a lot about both my body, and the human body in general.

-Like climbing Mount Everest, running a marathon or cycling the length of the country, there is no real reason to accomplish these feats other than that of the challenge itself.
-Now I’m not comparing what I did to climbing Mount Everest (although it felt like I was at some points), but rather I knew that what I was performing wouldn’t necessarily improve my life or health and in fact it may have the opposite effect in the short term.
+If you choose to climb Mount Everest, run a marathon or cycle the length of the country, you do it to challenge yourself, even if the moments along the way are painful.
+Now, I’m not comparing what I did to climbing Mount Everest (although it felt like I was at some points), but I knew that what I was attempting to do wouldn’t necessarily improve my life or health in the short term.
 So, you may be asking yourself why did I bother doing this 12-week transformation?
 Well, that is a very good question!

 My experience of the fitness industry